wasmtime_environ/component/

 838

-839 /// A `stream.close-readable` intrinsic to close the readable end of a
+839 /// A `stream.cancel-read` intrinsic to cancel an in-progress read from a

 840 /// `stream` of the specified type.